Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

--  The **MinGW64** compiler (used with ``--mingw64``) option, must be the one Nuitka downloads, and it enforces that because there were very frequent breakage with the complete tooling used.
+-  The **MinGW64** compiler (used with ``--mingw64``) option, must be the one Nuitka downloads, and it enforces that because there were frequent breakage with the complete tooling used.

    Nuitka will offer to automatically download it if no usable C compiler is found.
 Using ``--mingw64`` enforces using this compiler.